TotallyNotRobots/async-irc/README.md

 An implementation of asyncio.Protocol for IRC

 ## Using the library
-- You can install the library using pip: `pip install py-irclib`
+- You can install the library using pip: `pip install async-irc`

 ### Example
 ```python